Biodiversity Audit

 Step 2 - Measuring the condition

-In the same way that we developed habitat assessment scorecards for POBAS, we developed these simpler versions to give us a broad-based condition assessment of key habitats and features on each farm.
+In the same way that we developed habitat assessment scorecards for POBAS, we developed a simpler version to give us a broad-based condition assessment of key habitats and features on each farm.
 They have a rating based on ‘red, amber, green’ to represent poor, moderate or good for biodiversity; these are our basic assessments.
-Not all habitats will have an assessment; some will just be recorded as a presence or not.
+We have tested a range of these during 2024.
+Not all habitats will have an assessment; some habitats will just be recorded as a presence or not.
 We are also testing some advanced assessments which look at habitat condition in more depth.
 Simple recommendations for improving habitat condition are also provided.
+We will continue to develop these assessments and provide access to them through our Farm Biodiversity Scotland platform.
+A habitat assessment at the moment is not a mandatory part of the Whole Farm Plan.

 We want to provide an audit that everyone can do, if they wish to.
-So, the feedback we get from the farmers and crofters testing the audit, particularly those new to biodiversity, is crucial to making it simple and accessible to use.
-The testing will consist of three levels of mapping and habitat assessments from a simple habitat map to more in-depth condition monitoring.
-These responses from farmers and crofters form an important part of the continuing advisory role we play with the Scottish Government on the biodiversity audit component of the Whole Farm Plan.
+So, the feedback we received from the farmers and crofters testing the audit, particularly those new to biodiversity, is crucial to making it simple and accessible to use.
+The testing consisted of three levels of mapping and habitat assessments from a simple habitat map to more in-depth condition monitoring.
+These responses from farmers and crofters form an important part of the continuing advisory role we play with the Sc

 If you need more information you can email [email protected]

 Find out more